lugia-kun/crystal-for-legacy-dist/README.md

   - zlib (>= 1.2).
 * You need a C compiler and development files of glibc to build a crystal application.
+* You need to install Git to use shards.
-* You may need to build libraries or install development files of them if your program depends on some parts of Crystal standard libraries, for example, OpenSSL (OpenSSL, LibreSSL, etc), XML (libxml), YAML (libyaml), etc.
+* You may need to build libraries or install development files of them if your program depends on some parts of Crystal standard libraries, for example, OpenSSL (OpenSSL, LibreSSL, etc), XML (libxml), etc.

 Notes
 -----

 * The binaries are built under SLES 11.4, acknowledgement to the Docker image provided by [barebuild][^5].
-* The package includes the full installation of bdwgc, libevent and pcre, with both of shared and static libraries.
+* The package includes the full installation of bdwgc, libevent, pcre and libyaml, with both of shared and static libraries.
 But these libraies are not fully configured.
 For example, pcre does not built with C++ support.
   - To link your program statically, you also need the static version of glibc, which may be available from the OS repository.
 * An application built by this compiler is considered to be for